Hormones

 To put it simply, when thyroid hormone is too low, your pituitary will (*should*) speak up by increasing the secretion of thyroid stimulating hormone (TSH).
 Higher levels of TSH tells your thyroid to make more thyroid hormone.

 But sometimes, there are imbalances going on that affect your pituitary function.
 And when this happens, your pituitary may not raise TSH in response to low thyroid hormone.
-This is called “secondary hypothyroidism” because the issue isn’t really with your thyroid—the problem is that your pituitary is asleep on the job.
+This is called “secondary hypothyroidism” because the issue isn’t really with your thyroid.
+The problem is that your pituitary is asleep on the job.

 1. High levels of cortisol: this can be caused by stress, blood sugar imbalances (and not just pre-diabetes or diabetes), chronic or stealth (hidden) infections, inflammation (from a variety of sources), and more.
 Over time, high levels of cortisol can reduce pituitary function, which can then affect how your thyroid is behaving.